Shuttle Way

 Origin of name | The shuttle, the weaving tool |

-Shuttle Way intersects Woof Way, which provides a clue to their names: they are weaving terms.
-In fact, a parallel alley, Frazee Way, was originally named Warp Way, as shown in the 1924 Hopkins street atlas.[1]
+These names are weaving terms.
 A shuttle, of course, is the wooden piece that holds yarn to be passed back and forth between the warp threads on a loom; the woof, or weft, is the resulting threads that run perpendicular to the warp.

 References